kongulov/nova-tab-translatable/README.md

 [![Total Downloads](https://poser.pugx.org/kongulov/nova-tab-translatable/downloads?format=flat-square)](https://packagist.org/packages/kongulov/nova-tab-translatable)

 This package contains a `NovaTabTranslatable` class you can use to make any Nova field type translatable with tabs.
+Use the master branch for Nova 5 and the 1.x branch for Nova 4.

 Imagine you have this `fields` method in a Post Nova resource: